Our Proven 7-Step Content Development Process

 3. Strategize

-During the strategy phase of content marketing, we build out the content strategy and editorial calendar.
+During this phase of content development, we build out the content strategy and editorial calendar.

-Starting out, you’ll want to make sure you’re producing at least two long-form blog articles per month on a broad topic with viral potential.
-Within your industry, of course.
-We’re not talking about the next meme, here.
+Starting out, my recommendation is to publish at least two long-form blog articles per month on broad topics with viral potential (viral within your industry, of course).

 4. Write

 The writing stage is pretty self-explanatory.
-Here is where you write the most kickass piece of content possible.
+Here is where you write the best piece of content possible.

 That used to mean the longer, the better.
 Longer content ranked better and attracted more backlinks because it was usually more informative and covered more related topics.